rachelng-rpas/openreoc/articles/Record-Keeping Guide/02-record-types.md

-# 02 — Types of Records
+# 02 — Record Types

 This section breaks down every record type a ReOC holder needs to maintain.
 For each type, we explain what it is, what must be included, who keeps it, how long to keep it, and a practical example.